Cindy Fan is a Canadian freelance

-Her work has been published in The Toronto Star, The Australian, Roads & Kingdoms, The Telegraph’s Ultratravel Magazine, GlobalPost, Expat Living Singapore and various blogs.
+Her work has been published in The Toronto Star, The Australian, CNN Travel, The Telegraph’s Ultratravel Magazine, Roads & Kingdoms, GlobalPost, Expat Living Singapore and various blogs.
 She’s also a researcher/writer for Travelfish, authoring their Laos and Vietnam travel guides since 2014.

 Her story on Senegal’s Gorée Island, published in The Toronto Star, won an award from the North American Travel Journalists Association.
 She currently calls Laos, Vietnam, and Turks and Caicos Islands home.
 Visit her blog So Many Miles.

 narrative journalism | first-person experiential stories | adventure